-Generalized intersection over union between axes-aligned cuboids
+Generalized intersection over union between axes-aligned objects

-Our implementation works only for 3D case.
 The version for the cuboids aligned with Cartesian axes needs the detection vectors to have at least 6 variables.

 In difference to the Mahalanobis metric where the variables are treated uniformly, we need to identify which variables represent position of the cuboids and which variables represent sizes of the cuboids.
 In order to define this, we use the keyword argument ind_pos_size of the method .set_association_metric()